youyanggu/covid19_projections/about.md

 #### Second lockdown

 In the case where the infections curve begin to rise exponentially after a reopening, it may become necessary for regions to impose a second lockdown.
-Starting from our May 1 projections, we began incorporating into our model the concept of a second lockdown, which we estimate will happen approximately 30 days after the reopening.
+A second lockdown was seen in numerous Asian countries where a second wave occured, including in [Japan](https://time.com/5826918/hokkaido-coronavirus-lockdown/), [Hong Kong](https://fortune.com/2020/04/21/hong-kong-coronavirus-second-wave-response/), and [Singapore](https://www.usnews.com/news/world-report/articles/2020-04-24/singapore-sees-second-wave-of-coronavirus-with-900-new-cases).
+Our model incorporates the concept of a second lockdown, which we estimate will happen approximately 30 days after the reopening.
 A second lockdown is only necessary if the effective reproductive number (R) is greater than 1.

 ### Infections Estimate